roc-streaming/roc-toolkit/docs/sphinx/development/coding_guidelines.rst

 * heavy operations, like deep copying or allocations, are never implicit
 * most operations include safety checks and will trigger a panic with stacktrace on incorrect usage
 * most containers are based on intrusive data structures
-* encourages fine-grained memory management based on arenas and pools
+* fine-grained memory management based on arenas and pools
-* provides building blocks for lock-free programming
+* building blocks for lock-free programming

-These design choices render Roc codebase pretty unique and distinguish it from both plain C and modern C++.
+These design choices render Roc codebase pretty different from both plain C and modern C++ code.

 This approach may not be suitable for every project, but it appears to have been effective in the case of Roc due to its low-level, real-time nature, and at the same time the considerable size of its codebase.